glintcms/glintcms/API.md

 // but you can also create the Wrap fist, and then define your workflow.
-// in this example the articles and projects `load in parallel` and after they are done, the resulting transfer object is handled over to the next steps: here it's first the contentWidget, and then the layoutWrap after the previous step is done. var wrap = Wrap();
+// in this example the articles and projects `load in parallel` and after they are done,
+// the resulting transfer object is handled over to the next steps:
+//   in this exampe it's first the contentWidget, and then the layoutWrap after the previous step is done. var wrap = Wrap();
 wrap
   .parallel(container)